Eboreg/image2ascii/README.md

 Image2ASCII can run as a simple WSGI application, courtesy of Flask.
 Just make sure you have installed it with the necessary extra requirements, either by running `pip install image2ascii[www]` or manually installing `Flask` and `requests`.

-Installation via `pip install image2ascii[www]` will also create an `image2ascii_testserver` command with an optional port number argument (default is port 8000).
+Installation via `pip` will also create an `image2ascii_testserver` command with an optional port number argument (default is port 8000).
 Use it to fire up a basic web server on localhost and try it out.
 (Executing `wsgi.py` directly from the command line achieves the same thing.)

 Here is a suggested (albeit untested) [Supervisor](http://supervisord.org/) setup: